-The POSCO Visiting Fellowship Program, endowed by POSCO, is intended to promote research activities on Korean topics at the East-West Center.
+The POSCO Visiting Fellowship Program is intended to promote research activities on Korean topics at the East-West Center.

 User Review( votes)

 The East-West Center promotes better relations and understanding among the people and nations of the United States, Asia, and the Pacific through cooperative study, research, and dialogue.